c76w/Cash_Balance_React/README.md

 # Cash Balance - React & Redux
-A cash Balance web page using React and Redux.
+A cash balance web page using React and Redux.

 This project was to create a cash balance web page in React that used Redux to manage the state.